Bhale Manchi Roju: Soundtrack

+Reception

 Critical reception

 Haricharan of Bangalore Mirror gave the film 4/5 stars and wrote, "The film, which could be easily described as a crime comedy, offers more than just entertainment [...]
 Bhale Manchi Roju ends the year for Telugu cinema with a bang.
 It may have been last release of 2015 but this is, hands down, the best film of the year."
 Pranita Jonnalagedda of The Times of India gave it 3.5/5 stars and wrote, "Fresh yet intelligent, simple yet appealing, here’s a film which gives you what you are in search of – entertainment, and that too without trying too hard."

 Jeevi of Idlebrain.com rated the film 3/5 and wrote, "Plus points of the film are story, screenplay and technicians.
 On the flip side, the narrative style and orientation (dark narrative, over-indulgence in slow motion technique, overbearing background music etc) mars the experience."
 A critic from Sakshi gave the film a positive review, noting that the plus points of the film are the lead actors and the comedy, while the negative aspects are the slow narration and the songs.

+Box office

+Despite releasing alongside Soukhyam, Mama Manchu Alludu Kanchu and Jatha Kalise, Bhale Manchi Roju grossed over ₹12 crore in its opening weekend and minted a distributor's share of ₹7.50 crore, beating out its competition.